swekuliah/SWE/readme.md

 use ```python manage.py runserver``` to run the localhost

 ### notes:
-- install bootstrap, crispy from, crispy bootstrap, ect
+- install bootstrap, crispy from, crispy bootstrap, ++ to run properly